hackergrrl/ssb-npm-101/README.md

   "link": "&2afFvk14JEObC047kYmBLioDgMfHe2Eg5/gndSjPQ1Q=.sha256",
 ```

-you can now use `sbot` to WANT and then GET that blob, which is the npm tarball
+you can now use `ssb-server` to WANT and then GET that blob, which is the npm
-of the package:
+tarball of the package:

 ```
-$ sbot blobs.want '&2afFvk14JEObC047kYmBLioDgMfHe2Eg5/gndSjPQ1Q=.sha256'
+$ ssb-server blobs.want '&2afFvk14JEObC047kYmBLioDgMfHe2Eg5/gndSjPQ1Q=.sha256'
-$ sbot blobs.get '&2afFvk14JEObC047kYmBLioDgMfHe2Eg5/gndSjPQ1Q=.sha256' >
+$ ssb-server blobs.get '&2afFvk14JEObC047kYmBLioDgMfHe2Eg5/gndSjPQ1Q=.sha256' >
 ssb-npm-registry.tar.gz

 $ tar xvzf ssb-npm-registry.tar.gz